Hon. Michael Langhorne Astor1

 Muriel Suzanne Austin is the daughter of Major Campbell Austin.2 She married Thomas Hugh Clifford, 14th Baron Clifford of Chudleigh, son of Colonel Lewis Hugh Clifford, 13th Baron Clifford of Chudleigh and Hon.
 Katharine Vavasseur Fisher, on 15 December 1980.1 She and Thomas Hugh Clifford, 14th Baron Clifford of Chudleigh were divorced in 1993.1

 Muriel Suzanne Austin usually went by her middle name of Suzanne.1 Her married name became Clifford.
 She is known to have two sons and one daughter by her first marriage.
-As a result of her marriage, Muriel Suzanne Austin was styled as Baroness Clifford of Chudleigh in 1988.
+After her marriage, Muriel Suzanne Austin was styled as Baroness Clifford of Chudleigh in 1988.

 Citations